Angelina College: Campus

 The Lufkin campus has a dormitory for students.

-A branch, Polk County Community College, opened in the fall of 2014.
-The college offers various classes and two-year associate degrees.

 Academics

-The college offers a transfer core curriculum and associate degrees in 30 occupational programs, certificates, and associate of applied sciences degrees, 31 programs or classes in community services (noncredit) that lead to certifications or licensure, adult education, GED, and ESL courses.
-Angelina College averages 5,000 students per semester with the majority of those attending class on-campus.
+The college offers a transfer core curriculum and associate degrees in occupational programs, certificates, and associate of applied sciences degrees, programs or classes in community services (noncredit) that lead to certifications or licensure, adult education, GED, and ESL courses.
+Angelina College enrolls more than 4,000 students with the majority of those attending class on-campus.

-Angelina College is accredited by the Southern Association of Colleges and Schools to award the Associate of Arts, Associate of Science, and Associate of Applied Science degrees.
-In addition, it offers certificates and degrees in various programs tailored toward the local economy, especially programs in the medical field such as respiratory care, radiology, sonography, EMS, nursing (vocation and a two-year RN program), pharmacy technician, and surgical technician.
+Angelina College is accredited by the Southern Association of Colleges and Schools to award the associate of arts, associate of science, and associate of applied science degrees.
+In addition, it offers certificates and degrees in various programs tailored toward the local economy, especially programs in the medical field such as respiratory care, radiology, EMS, nursing (vocational and a two-year RN program), pharmacy technician, and surgical technician.

-One of its unique offerings is a licensed vocational nurse program, housed on the campus of Hudson Independent School District, supposedly the first such program in the nation to be offered on a high-school campus.
-The college also offers a bachelors of science in nursing and a master of science in nursing, through Texas A&M, to students enrolled in the program at the Lufkin Campus.
-This program was introduced to the college in 2016, and it is meant to benefit those students who have graduated with their ASN from Angelina College to continue their careers in nursing without having to leave the East Texas area.

 Divisions

-Academic programs in the college are organized into these divisions:
+Programs in the college are organized into these schools of instruction/divisions: